NirantK/agentai/README.md

 AgentAI is a simple Python library with these ethos:

-1. Let developers write and read code!
+1. Let developers write code!
 2. Do not invent a new syntax!
 3. Make it easy to integrate with existing projects!
 4. Make it easy to extend!
 5. Have fun and use exclamations!

-Unlike Langchain, AgentAI does NOT require you to learn a new syntax.
-Instead, it allows you to define functions using Python decorators and then call them directly!
+Unlike some libraries, AgentAI does NOT require you to learn a new syntax.
+No chains!

+Instead, it empowers you to add OpenAI functions using Python decorators and then call them directly from your code.
 This makes it easy to integrate AgentAI with your existing projects.

 ## Features